AllenCellModeling/fish_morphology_code/data/README.md

 Not all of these data were used in the manuscript, but all of the data used in the manuscript are included here.

 ## Overview
-Notably, we provide 478 fields of view containing approximately 5000 segmented single cells in different stages of cardiomyogenisis, imaged in five channels:
+Notably, we provide 478 fields of view containing approximately 5000 segmented single cells in different stages of cardiomyogenesis, imaged in five channels:
 - Brightfield
 - Hoechst nuclear stain
 - Endogenously GFP-tagged alpha-actinin-2 structure